 Governors Pen Portraits:

-Carol Kirkland – Chair of Resources Committee
+Carol Kirkland – Vice Chair of the Governing Body and Resources Committee

 I have been involved in education, albeit at a post 16 level since 1986.
 I have taught, led a department and worked for a funding council.
 For the last 12 years I have worked at a sixth form college in north London as their Finance Director.
 I have completed a masters in Applied Leadership and Management at the Institute of Education.
 In addition to managing the College’s finances I have overall responsibility for premises, health and safety, audit and general administration of the College.